Twitter Scraping — Best Practices for Production in 2026

 ~50 messages | next_cursor |

-The workaround: Split your query into smaller date-range chunks using since: and until: operators instead of relying on deep cursor pagination.
+For very deep pulls (50+ pages on a high-volume query), it can still be cheaper and more parallelizable to split the query into date-range chunks using since: and until: operators instead of relying on a single deep cursor chain:

 q=AI lang:en since:2026-01-01 until:2026-01-07q=AI lang:en since:2026-01-07 until:2026-01-14q=AI lang:en since:2026-01-14 until:2026-01-21- ...and so on